RickLloyd24/Beer-Fermenter/Software/ReadMe.md

 degrees above and below the goal temperature.
 If the outside temperature is always above or below the goal temperature, the temperature will change 0.75 degrees.
 The default tolerance is 1.5 degrees, but you can change this if you want it to be tighter.
+You will need to adjust the Fridge On time and the Heater On time if you change this.

 The next two lines provide the refrigerator and heater status.
 They tell you if they are currently on or off and the percentage of time, they